 Dog anxiety is defined as “the condition in which a dog experiences fear or discomfort due to certain situations or environments.”

-Common causes of dog anxiety include:
+Common causes of dog anxiety:

 - changes in environment or routine